Mauritius’ spectacular underwater waterfall

 Whilst you can only see this incredible illusion from the sky via seaplane, this is not the only wonder of this part of Mauritius that the volcanoes of the past provided for us.
 From high above the shores atop Le Morne Mountain down to the flourishing coral reefs near the waterfall itself, there’s a plethora of stunning natural sights you can explore.

 Want to keep active?
-Why not take a hike up Le Morne from the hotel and see the unparalleled view of the reef (and even part of the waterfall) from the 500 metre peak.
-If you’ve not a head for heights, maybe a snorkelling adventure to see some incredible marine wildlife.
-The hotel offer complimentary snorkelling trips and will take you out on one of their boats to get you to the best spots.
+Why not take a hike up Le Morne from the hotel and see the unparalleled view of the reef (and even part of the waterfall) from the 500-metre peak.
+If you’ve not got a head for heights, you could opt for a more grounded style of fitness with yoga on the beach or take to the water for a tranquil paddle boarding or kayaking session.